What is ‘minimum share capital’ and how do Estonian companies register it?

 So how can the rules for minimum share capital be set in a way that is fair to everyone and provides greater trust without raising the barriers to entrepreneurship?

-As a result of these considerations, Estonia has set a reasonable rate for its minimum share capital (which I’ll come onto in a minute) but also added an extra rule that is fairly unique in order to not to deter people from getting started in business: you can defer your minimum share capital payment for a private company for up to 10 years.
+As a result of these considerations, Estonia has set a reasonable rate for its minimum share capital (which I’ll come onto in a minute) but also added an extra rule that is fairly unique in order to not to deter people from getting started in business: If necessary, a private company can choose a later date after it has been established for when the minimum share capital is paid and registered.

-That means you can start your company, conduct business, earn profits and pay wages straight away, but you only have to pay in the minimum share capital once you are ready to take out dividends.
-Most e-residents wait at least one year until after their company’s first annual report, but your accountant should be able to advise you on the most suitable arrangements for your company.
+However, this option to delay the contribution means that you can start your company, conduct business, earn profits and pay wages straight away, but you only have to pay in the minimum share capital once you are ready to take out dividends.
+Some e-residents wait at least one year until after their company’s first annual report, but your accountant should be able to advise you on the most suitable arrangements for your company.

 The effect is that you benefit from the minimum share capital requirement, while still being able to keep startup costs low.
 If your business doesn’t take off and you incur no liabilities then you never have to worry about paying it.
 However, this also prevents less responsible entrepreneurs from operating within our business environment because it is more difficult to walk away from liabilities that may have been incurred.